 But, I have also seen freelance writers regret their decision of undercharging as they start working on the project and realize they are not getting paid for all their hard work.

-Here’s a simple rule that I always follow — One freelance writing project where you paid well is better than two underpaid projects.
+Here’s a simple rule that I always follow — One high paying freelance writing project is better than two underpaid projects.

 I even had a budding freelance content writer reach out to me with these questions

 I just saw your website, it’s lovely and helpful!